kuwisdelu/MSIResearch/magi-help.md

 Please use the following directories for data management:

 - `~/Datasets/`
-	+ Includes `MSIData` repository and dataset manifest
+	+ Includes `MSIResearch` repository and dataset manifest
 	+ Includes locally cached MSI datasets
 	+ Manage using functions from `msirc.R`